sukanya-joshi/Snowflake_Churn_Intelligence_Agent/README.md

 After creating you can chat with the Agent via Snowflake Intelligence.
 In Snowsight, click on AI & ML » Snowflake Intelligence, select the CHURN_INTELLIGENCE_AGENT in the chat bar, and ask any questions you'd like!

 5. Run the streamlit
 Now that you have created your agent, run the sample streamlit to interact with it.
-Make sure to populate the PAT and HOST params correctly.
-(Note: this guide was built using Python 3.11)
+First, clone this repository in your local VSCode.
+Then, make sure to populate the PAT and HOST params correctly.
+(Note: this guide was built using Python 3.11).
+Be sure to modify your data_agent_demo.py to include your own file path for the csv.

 ```bash
 # 1. Set up Python virtual environment